ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 which is then enhanced periodically with new features.
 Simultaneous development of many new features is enabled with this process.

-MDN uses the "github.com" service to store and provide all services for tracking code fragments.
+MDN uses a "Trunkflow software control mechanism supported by github.com to store and provide all services for tracking code fragments.

 A key service provided by github.com is the calculation and comparison of code fragment hash strings to facilitate reliable, automated tracking, assembly, testing, and deployment  of the many code fragments that altogether define MDN applications.